bq-educacion/bq-editor/README.md

 <Visor content={JSON.stringify(basic)} />
 ```

-Necessary `extensions` and `stringHandler` must be added so editor can interpret the content.
+Necessary `extensions`, `stringHandler` or `codeLanguage` must be added so visor can interpret the content.

 ## Storybook